Embrace the Good Life

 – The Urantia Book

 Many first-year psychology classes teach us to avoid giving advice unless it is asked for.
 Not only is this wise counsel, it’s also a principle of the spiritual universe.
 Unsolicited advice is rarely effective because most people don’t want it.
-Therefore, it’s unlikely you will receive any spiritual advice or guidance unless you ask for it.
+Therefore, it’s unlikely we will receive any spiritual advice or guidance unless we ask for it.

-To experience increasing spiritual awareness, it is not enough to simply know or believe something, or even to do something—we must be something.
+To grow in spirit, it’s not enough to simply know or believe something, or even to do something—we must also be something.
 It’s important to do good for others, but we must truly be good.
 It’s important to promote the truth, but we must also be truthful.
 A rich, spiritual life is fully realized not just by living out our spiritual ideals, but by becoming those ideals.

 However many holy words you read, however many you speak, what good will they do you if you do not act on them?